Spiderpig86/blog/drafts/pioneersquarelabs.md

 4. Teams start to form where people of PSL meet with the client.
 5. At this point, the stages start to blur a bit as you meet with different partners (VCs) and begin assembling your team to help build your company.

-I can guarantee you that the process is a lot more complicated than what I have stated above.
+I can guarantee you that the process is a lot more nuanced than what I have stated above.

 There were some great examples of ideas that didn't work, such as a radiation detector made from RAM chips.
 This by softening the memory bits which hold state (0 or 1) by constantly writing and reading them over and over again.
 The repeated nature of reading and writing is destructive to DRAM (DDR3 and DDR4) and it is very similar to the [row hammer](https://en.wikipedia.org/wiki/Row_hammer) used for modifying bits of memory for privilege escalation.
 When this idea was tested out, this was only effective in weakening a very minuscule portion of memory, making the production process long and arduous.